 Our favourite rooms

 Don’t be deceived by the hotel’s modestly named rooms: An Lam Executive rooms have private plunge pools, for example (we’d call them Amazing An Lam Pool Rooms, but then we’re not responsible for their monikers).
 All rooms come with a balcony, terrace or garden, meaning nobody goes home without enjoying stellar views of the surroundings.
 The river-view villas (Song & Saigon and Sunset) each have a big private pool and terrace overlooking the river: hours can trickle away here, lost in contemplation of the water world around you.
 If you want to be able to bag the best table for lunch, Sunset has direct access to the restaurant: when Raymond Blanc stayed, he kept popping into the kitchen next door.

 The large central pool is flanked by tropical gardens, wooden loungers, hanging lanterns and hot-pink bougainvillea.

 To avoid going home decorated with bites, bring or buy insect repellent: the lushly beautiful river-perch makes the hum of mozzies inevitable.

 The hotel’s free speedboat service leaves District 1 Pier three times daily: 10.30am, 3pm and 6.30pm.

 Little Smiths are welcome: under-fives stay free of charge and six to 11 year-olds stay for half price.
-Babysitting is available (from US$10 an hour); cots are free; extra beds are US$45 a night, and the chefs will tailor dishes to fussy palates.
+Babysitting is available (from US$10 an hour); cots are free; extra beds are US$60 a night, and the chefs will tailor dishes to fussy palates.

 Bag one of the three tables along the river in the ‘Luc Binh corner’, overlooking the water and the Buddhist temple surrounded by palm trees on the other side of the river bank (lucky Smith members get first-dibs on one of these tables each evening).